Gadgetoid/HyperPixel4TouchScreen/driver/README.md

 sudo dpkg -i hyperpixel4-goodix-dkms_1.0_all.deb
 ```

-Then install the modified dtoverlay from this repository:
+You *must* also install the modified `hyperpixel4.dtbo` dtoverlay from this repository:

 ```
 git clone https://github.com/pimoroni/HyperPixel4TouchScreen